kineticstoolkit/kineticstoolkit_doc/html/_sources/python_integration_exercises.md

 ## 💪 Exercise 4: Calculation of step time using a force threshold

-Using a force plate, we recorded the vertical ground reaction force using one step, at a sampling frequency of 20 Hz:
+Using a force plate, we recorded the vertical ground reaction force during one step, at a sampling frequency of 20 Hz:

 ```{code-cell}
 grf = [